 Logo

-This tour covers most classic sites, including Manizales, Rio Blanco, Montezuma and Nevado de Ruiz, where we will see a build a large list of endemics and specialities such as Multicolored, Gold-ringed and Black-and-gold Tanagers, Buffy Helmetcrest, Cauca Guan, Brown-banded and Bicolored Antpittas, Yellow-eared and Fuertes's Parrots, Antioquia Brushfinch and much more.
+This carefully-designed tour covers most classic sites, including Montezuma, Rio Blanco and Nevado de Ruiz, as well as several little known spots, where we will build a large list of endemics and specialities such as recently discovered "Cali" and Paisa Antpittas, Multicolored, Gold-ringed and Black-and-gold Tanagers, Buffy Helmetcrest, Cauca Guan, Antioquia Brushfinch and much more.
+Can be linked with Colombia: Yellow-eared and Fuertes Parrots & Magdalena endemics tour for the most comprehensive central Colombia endemic bonanza!

 Next dates